Skip to main content

 Dental crowns in Mexico City, quick answers

-These are the questions that usually decide whether it is worth booking: what crowns currently cost, when E-max or zirconia usually make more sense, when a crown really does sound smarter than another filling, whether it can be handled in one day or needs separate days, and what to do if an older crown has already come loose.
+These are the questions that usually decide whether it is worth booking: what crowns currently cost, when E-max or zirconia usually make more sense, when a crown really does sound smarter than another filling, whether selected same-day external-lab coordination may fit after an exam or separate visits are safer, and what to do if an older crown has already come loose.

 • How much does a crown cost?

 E-max crowns currently start at 10,699 MXN, and zirconia crowns at 12,299 MXN.
 We confirm the final MXN quote after checking the tooth, bite, material, and whether a separate diagnostic visit is needed.
-Inlays/onlays, recementation, core buildup, and same-day workflow are quoted separately when they fit the case.
-See pricing .
+Inlays/onlays, recementation, and core buildup are quoted separately when needed; selected same-day external-lab coordination is quoted separately only when the case qualifies after exam.
+See pricing or the full dental crown cost in Mexico City guide.

 • E-max or zirconia?